How to Make Oat Flour – It’s Gluten Free!

 Essentially you need two things: oats and a blender or a food processor.
 I’ve made it with both a Ninja and a Vitamix with great results (Vitamix had the best results as it gave me a powdery consistany).

-Oat Flour Recipes on TBK
+Recipes using this flour on TBK

 How many calories are in oat flour?